 Hannerie and her team from the President Design agency organized an absolutely incredible event that was not just about the keynote speakers, who are the obvious draw card, but about all the magical bits that happen in between.

 And there were a lot of magical bits.

 Throw around 100 creative food people together for a couple of days, get a few of them to create amazing things, collaborate with a few others, and do this all on a beautiful wine farm in Stellenbosch, and what you get is a festival that is quite extraordinary.

-The Toffie Festival last year, which was the first of its kind, was equally inspiring for me and you can read what I wrote about here.
-At the time I had started writing my cook book and was experiencing a lot of anxiety over the project.
+The Toffie Festival last year, which was the first of its kind, was equally inspiring for me.
+At the time I had started writing my cookbook and was experiencing a lot of anxiety over the project.
 I attended Eloise Alemany’s workshops on book publishing and felt that she was talking directly to my soul and I knew I was on the right path.

 On top of all of this fabulousness, I was honoured to have been invited to host one of the secret dinners on the Saturday night and super excited that I got to do it in the exquisite Manor House on the estate.

 The pressure mounted as the day loomed closer.
 What was I going to feed these foodie people that I had never met? what could I make in advance and execute effectively on my own in a kitchen with limited facilities?
 Sleepless nights, stress and worry all for nothing, because on the day the amazing staff at Spier were on hand to help where I needed and my charming friend Emile Joubert came to the party to help out with the guests, pouring wine and generally making sure things ran smoothly as I ran in and out of the kitchen.
 Three more of my lovely friends, Lauren, Georgie and Llewellyn joined the fun on the night.
 The more the merrier, right?